aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/settings/_index.md

 ## Common Settings Reference

-### Calculation-Related Settings
+### Calculation‑Related Settings

-- `setReCalculateOnOpen`: Controls whether formulas are recalculated when opening files,default is true.
+- `setReCalculateOnOpen`: Controls whether formulas are recalculated when opening files, default is **true**.
-- `setForceFullCalculate`: Enables forced full calculation cycles
+- `setForceFullCalculate`: Enables forced full calculation cycles.
-- `setCreateCalcChain`:  Controls whether create calculated formulas chain,default is false.
+- `setCreateCalcChain`: Controls whether to create a calculated formulas chain, default is **false**.
-- `setIteration`:  Controls whether use iteration to resolve circular references,default is true.
+- `setIteration`: Controls whether to use iteration to resolve circular references, default is **true**.
-- `setMaxIteration`: Set the maximum number of iterations to resolve a circular reference, the default value is 100.
+- `setMaxIteration`: Sets the maximum number of iterations to resolve a circular reference; the default value is **100**.

 ### Metadata Settings

-- `setAuthor`: Specifies the file author
+- `setAuthor`: Specifies the file author.

 ### Performance Settings

-- `setCheckCustomNumberFormat`: Validates custom number format when setting Style.Custom
+- `setCheckCustomNumberFormat`: Validates custom number format when setting `Style.Custom`.
-- `setCheckExcelRestriction`: Controls Whether check restriction of excel file when user modify cells related objects
+- `setCheckExcelRestriction`: Controls whether to check restrictions of the Excel file when the user modifies cell‑related objects.

 ## Advanced Configuration